dallen72/teamwater-itch-jam-july-25/README.md

-TODO:
+# TODO:

-#Primary:
-	- fix the bug with nodes disappearing from the graph when clicked multiple times
+	- fix the bug where user can't click many places in the map. there are places they should be able to click but can't.
+	- show to the user where the user can click in the map
+	- Show animations to the user what they should do to the map, click and such, to go along with the text explanation
 	- need to have an explanation for multiple cows (explained to the user)
-	- Need to fix the bug where nodes that are deselected cannot always be selected again
-	- the main circle needs to be blue (David)
-	- we need to indicate that the area can be clicked on (get rid of the grid) (David)

-#Secondary:
 	- add a character to the first node
 	- Make sure the user cannot add a line path segment that Crosses the existing lines (David)

 ## Feedback from playtest 8/13:
 	- The simple ui and tutorial is great. the interactive map on the phone could be bigger. consider doing away with the saure map, allowing the entire screen open to play.